 Ever wondered what all those “ology” terms mean?
 Or what’s the difference between archaeology and anthropology?
-Or maybe you want to know more about what archaeologist do and find…
+Or maybe you want to know more about what archaeologists do and find…

-- Patterns and changes, generally: how human groups varied their use of the physical world at different times and different places.
+- Find patterns and changes, generally how human groups varied their use of the physical world at different times and different places

 - Discover and document artifacts and historical findings

-- looking for weapons and armor, but also artifacts that show how soldiers lived from day to day, along with their camp followers.
+- Uncover artifacts that show how soldiers lived from day to day, along with their camp followers.